Nature

 The Bible also suggests that every person has an inner sense of right and wrong.
 Everyone understands that there are actions that are right and actions that are wrong.
 Paul wrote on the subject:

-- (Rom 2:14-16) For when the Gentiles, which have not the law, do by nature the things contained in the law, these, having not the law, are a law to themselves:
+- (Romans 2:14-16) For when Gentiles, who do not have the law, do by nature what the law requires, these, although not having the law, are a law to themselves.

-15 Which show the work of the law written in their hearts, their conscience also bearing witness, and their thoughts the mean while accusing or else excusing one another;)
+15. and show that the work of the law is written in their hearts , their conscience also bearing witness, and their thoughts between themselves accusing or else excusing them—

-16 In the day when God shall judge the secrets of men by Jesus Christ according to my gospel.
+16. on the day when God will judge the secrets of men through Christ Jesus, according to my gospel.

 What can be concluded from the above?
-The existence of morality very clearly points in the direction of God and that He has originally put the moral law, i.e. the concept of right and wrong, inside man (just as He has made us sentient and thinking beings).
-It is also a strong message that God will judge every person once.
+The existence of morality points very clearly to God and that he has originally put the moral law, or the concept of right and wrong, inside of man (just as he has made us sentient and thinking beings).
+It is also a strong message that God will one day judge every person.

-Therefore, you who until now have denied the existence of God, think about this matter seriously!
-Consider the possibility that a living God created man, and therein lies the reason for the existence of thought and morality!
+So you, who have denied the existence of God until now, seriously consider this matter!
+Consider the possibility that a living God created man, and that is the reason for the existence of thought and morality!
 Atheism does not explain these things, as stated above, but the existence of God is a good reason for the existence of reason and morality.
-We have reason and morality because God is rational and moral, and because he made the first humans in God's image (Gen 1:27 So God created man in his own image, in the image of God created he him; male and female created he them.).
-In addition, God is judging us, as the Bible says in many places (e.g. Rom 14: 12 So then every one of us Shall give account of himself to God.).
+We have reason and morality because God is rational and moral, and because he made the first humans in the image of God (Genesis 1:27 And God created man in his own image, in the image of God he created him; male and female he created them.) .
+Furthermore, God will judge us, as the Bible says in many places (e.g. Romans 14:12 So then each of us will give account of himself to God.).

-So how can one be freed from the sentence?
-Everyone knows deep down that they haven't always done what is right, but can everything be forgiven?
+How then can one be freed from judgment?
+Everyone knows deep down that they have not always done what is right, but can everything be forgiven?

-The answer to this is found in the Bible.
-Jesus Christ came into the world to close the gap between God and man.
+The Bible answers this question.
+Jesus Christ came into the world to bridge the gap between God and man.
 He took our sins to the cross and only through him can we be forgiven.
-He is the way to God as the following verses show:
+He is the way to God, as the following verses show:

-- (John 14:6) 6 Jesus said to him, I am the way, the truth, and the life: no man comes to the Father, but by me.
+- (John 14:6) Jesus said to him, " I am the way, the truth, and the life; no one comes to the Father except through me ."

-- (Acts 4:12) Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.
+- (Acts 4:12) And there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved."

-So, if you personally want to be saved, welcome Jesus into your life and turn to Him in prayer.
-You can do this, for example, in the following way:
+So if you personally want to be saved, accept Jesus into your life and turn to him in prayer.
+This can happen, for example, in the following way:

-THE PRAYER OF SALVATION: Lord, Jesus, I turn to You.
-I confess that I have sinned against You and have not lived according to Your will.
-However, I want to turn away from my sins and follow You with all my heart.
-I also believe that my sins have been forgiven through Your atonement and I have received eternal life through You.
-I thank You for the salvation that You have given me.
+Prayer of Salvation : Lord Jesus, I turn to you.
+I confess that I have sinned against you and have not lived according to your will.
+However, I want to turn from my sins and follow you with all my heart.
+And I also believe that my sins have been forgiven through your atonement and that through you I have received eternal life.
+I thank you for the salvation you have given me.
 Amen.

 References: